Melania Trump Slammed For Her Thanksgiving Tweet

-U.S. First Lady Melania Trump’s Thanksgiving Day tweet has hit completely the wrong tone, as many people saw irony in her message that Melania had somehow missed.
+U.S. First Lady Melania Trump’s Thanksgiving Day tweet has hit completely the wrong tone, as many people saw the irony in her message that Melania had somehow missed.

 As reported by AOL, the tweet was met with plenty of criticism online, with netizens happy to point out Melania’s mistake.

 “Wishing you all a very happy Thanksgiving!”
 Melania wrote on the social media site.
-“As we give thanks, let’s keep those who can’t be with their families in our thoughts today.”
+“As we give thanks, let’s keep those who can’t be with their families in our thoughts today,” she added.

 At the time of writing, the tweet already had nearly 6,000 responses, with plenty of people sarcastically pointing out that Melania’s husband, U.S. President Donald Trump, has gone and separated about 5,000 troops from their families this year in what is widely considered to be an extremely expensive political stunt.